Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 ---
-title: "Networking Your Supermicro A+ WIO 1114S-WN10RT Cluster"
+title: "Networking Your Supermicro A+ ASG-1014S-ACR12N4H Cluster"
-summary: "This section explains how to network your Supermicro A+ WIO 1114S-WN10RT cluster."
+summary: "This section explains how to network your Supermicro A+ ASG-1014S-ACR12N4H cluster."
-permalink: hardware/supermicro-a-plus-wio-1114s-wn10rt/networking-cluster.html
+permalink: hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.html
 sidebar: hardware_sidebar
-keywords: network, networking, cluster, switch, Ethernet, ports, IP, Supermicro 1114S, WN10RT
+keywords: network, networking, cluster, switch, Ethernet, ports, IP, Supermicro 1014S, WN10RT
 ---

 This section explains the networking prerequisites, outlines the recommended configuration, and explains how you can connect to redundant switches or to a single switch.